Herpes and Self-Esteem

 Going Deeper Than the Diagnosis

 Some people only need initial support and education.
 They have had satisfying relationships in the past and soon feel confident they can find this again.
-Many others do not have a dating or relationship history that gives them this kind of certainty.
+Many others do not have a relationship history that gives them this kind of certainty.
 With these individuals, once we work through the initial feelings of loss and pain, we go deeper.
-We look at relationship history, not just their relationship with others but also their relationship with themselves, what they think of themselves, what role they tend to cast themselves in relationships with others.

 Some of the Things We Do Are:

-2. Explore cultural and family‑influenced beliefs about gender, sexuality, and intimacy (often unconscious).
+Explore cultural and family‑influenced beliefs about gender, sexuality, and intimacy.

-We also spend time recognizing what you bring to a partnership, which is inevitably much more than a herpes diagnosis.
-By setting herpes aside momentarily, we identify and explore your strengths, values, and what you truly have to offer to others and to a partner.
+We also spend time looking at what you bring to a partnership, which is inevitably much more than a herpes diagnosis.
+By setting herpes aside momentarily, we can identify and explore your strengths, values, and what you truly have to offer to others and to a partner.

 Defining What You Want

 Together we explore how you have experienced relationships in the past and where things went wrong, along with what felt unsatisfying.
-We spend time deepening your connection with yourself so that you better understand your internal world, your reactions, and your feelings, so you can apply that insight more effectively when making decisions.
-We also develop skills to help you communicate your needs and who you are with greater courage.
+We spend time deepening your connection with yourself by helping you to better understand your internal world, your reactions, and your feelings, so you can apply that insight more effectively when making decisions.
+I also work with you to develop skills to help you communicate your needs and who you are with greater courage.
 This often enhances your ability to choose interpersonal experiences that feel more fulfilling.

 Facing Fears of Rejection